Jayd-1234/Udacity-Self-Driving-Car-Nanodegree/P1-CarND_Lane_Lines/README.md

 Hence, the lanes can be identified by calculating the slopes of the hough line segments, and then classifying them to left or right lanes.

-In order to avoid parallel lines for this project, we consider a threshold value for the slope, so that it is:
+In order to avoid parallel lines for this project, we consider a threshold value for the slope (default=0.3), so that it is:

 * A Left lane is `slope < -threshold`.
 * A Right Lane if `slope > threshold`.

 For implementation, please have a look at the `draw_lines()` function in the notebook.
+It has been annotated with comments for the important parts

 **Visualization**